 Weight: 5.9 ounces (168 grams)

 Your immediate instinct is to compare it to the $349 Pixel 4a, since after all, the two phones share a name, even if they ultimately serve different audiences.
-The Pixel 4a is for people who want the best camera phone in the cheapest possible device; the Pixel 4a 5G aims for people who want a top camera phone but also 5G connectivity, better performance and a larger display.
+The Pixel 4a is for people who want the best camera phone in the cheapest possible device; while the Pixel 4a 5G aims for people who want a competitively-priced camera phone but also 5G connectivity, better performance and a larger display.

-There are a slew of midrange phones that now offer 5G which the Pixel 4a 5G will go toe-to-toe against — an LG Velvet here, a Galaxy A71 5G there.
+There are a slew of mid-range phones that now offer 5G which the Google Pixel 4a 5G will go toe-to-toe against — an LG Velvet here, a Galaxy A71 5G there.
 And I think it fares pretty well, as Google's expertise with mobile photography outweighs any concerns about the Pixel's subpar battery.

-But in many ways, the real competitor to the Pixel 4a 5G is another Google phone.
-The Pixel 5 shares in much in common with its cheaper sibling — so much so that ultimately, the Pixel 4a 5G gets the better of any comparison.
+But in many ways, the real competitor to the Pixel 4a 5G are other Google phones.
+Aside from the Pixel 5a, the Pixel 5 shares much in common with its cheaper sibling — so much so that ultimately, the Pixel 4a 5G gets the better of any comparison.
 If you want a 5G phone from Google, and can't wait for the Pixel 6 or can't get the Pixel 5a, the Pixel 4a 5G is the one to get.

 Pixel 4a 5G review: Price and availability